 Construction and operational emissions are summarized in the following tables.
-The results are expressed as a range of potential emissions, because exact project details are not available yet.
+The results are expressed as a range of potential emissions.
 To magnify any air quality impacts, the model was run using the worst-case scenarios, and emissions estimates are reported here using the unmitigated emissions values.
 The main sources of construction emissions are exhaust from heavy equipment and tailpipe emissions from cars and trucks.
 In the operational phase, no direct emissions will occur.
-Electrical consumption will contribute incrementally, but not significantly, to greenhouse gas generation.

 Lake County has adopted the Bay Area Air Quality Management District (BAAQMD) thresholds of significance as a basis for determining the significance of air quality and GHG impacts.
-Air emissions modeling performed for this project demonstrates that the project, in both the construction phase and the operational phase, will not generate significant quantities of ozone or particulate matter and does not exceed the project-level thresholds established by FRAQMD.
+Air emissions modeling demonstrates that the project, in both the construction phase and the operational phase, will not generate significant quantities of ozone or particulate matter and does not exceed the project-level thresholds established by FRAQMD.